garmin/whisk/README.md

 ## Requirements

 Whisk is primarily written in Python, with a small initialization shell script to setup the build environment.
-The Python code runs under [virtualenv](https://virtualenv.pypa.io/en/latest/) and the initialization script will use it to automatically install the required dependencies.
+By default, the Python code runs under [virtualenv](https://virtualenv.pypa.io/en/latest/) and the initialization script will use it to automatically install the required dependencies.
 See the virtualenv documentation for installation instructions.

+If you wish to avoid the usage of virtualenv, for instance because you run the initialization shell script in a restricted environment where downloading dependencies is not possible, you may set the `WHISK_NO_VENV` environment variable.
+The value does not matter, only that it is set.
+In that case, you yourself must ensure that the required dependencies are available.
+See [requirements.txt](/requirements.txt) for the list of dependencies.

 [Using Whisk]: #using-whisk
 ## Using Whisk